-As a special case, the source_scanner keyword argument can be used to specify a Scanner object that will be used to scan the sources.
-(The global DirScanner object can be used if any of the sources will be directories that must be scanned on-disk for changes to files that aren't already specified in other Builder of function calls.)
+Command builder accepts source_scanner, target_scanner, source_factory, and target_factory keyword arguments.
+The scanner args can be used to specify a Scanner object that will be used to apply a custom scanner for a source or target.
+For example, the global DirScanner object can be used if any of the sources will be directories that must be scanned on-disk for changes to files that aren't already specified in other Builder of function calls.
+The factory args take a factory function that the Command will use to turn any sources or targets specified as strings into SCons Nodes.
+See the sections "Builder Objects" below, for more information about how these args work in a Builder.